brandur/sorg/content/passages-drafts/004-portugal.md

 regression *somewhere* that'd be impossible to ever fully address.
-Zheap also changes the tradeoffs made by MVVC -- while workloads requiring short-lived transactions will get faster, access to historical data by old transactions gets more costly as the system travels back in time by applying changes in the undo log.
-If the engine was changed out wholesale, some people's installations would slow down.
+Zheap also changes the tradeoffs made by MVVC -- while workloads requiring short-lived transactions will get faster, rollbacks and access to historical data by old transactions gets more costly as the new system has to travel back in time by applying changes from undo.
+If the engine was changed out wholesale, some applications would slow down.

-To mitigate the risk involved in its introduction, a new pluggable storage system will be introduced and Zheap will come in as an alternate engine that's part of it.
+To mitigate the risk involved in its introduction, Postgres will be getting a new pluggable storage system, and Zheap will be its first alternative engine.
 A new layer of abstraction called an "table access manager" comes in between the executor and heap for which both Zheap and the traditional heap get their own implementations.
 The underlying storage will be selectable at table granularity using a new `WITH` syntax: